ObjectStackObjectStack

 SMS text customisation & localisation

 The OTP and invitation bodies are localised and tenant-customisable: a sys_notification_template row for (auth.phone_otp | auth.phone_invite, channel 'sms', locale) wins — built-in English and Chinese rows are seeded once (never overwriting your edits) and can be changed under Setup → Notification Templates.
-The locale follows the deployment default (localization.locale setting) with a zh-CN → zh → en fallback chain; holes are {{code}}, {{appName}}, {{minutes}} (OTP) and {{appName}}, {{baseUrl}} (invitation).
+The locale follows the deployment default (localization.locale setting) with a zh-CN → zh → en fallback chain; holes are {{code}}, {{appName}}, {{minutes}} (OTP) and {{appName}}, {{loginUrl}} (invitation — {{baseUrl}}, the bare origin, is still interpolated for tenant templates written against the older text).
 Template lookups are best-effort — an outage falls back to the built-in text and never blocks an OTP send.

 OAuth Providers